 The pumice is installed in the pipe zone in such a way that the pipe is surrounded by several inches of pumice on all sides.
-Figure 2 indicates the effectiveness of the pumice approach relative to an uninsulated line, and a pre-insulated line with 1" of polyurethane insulation.
+Figure 2 indicates the effectiveness of the pumice approach relative to an uninsulated line, and a preinsulated line with 1inch of polyurethane insulation.
 In theory, the pumice (pumice T) will approach the performance of the pre-insulated line.
-In actual installations however, experience has shown that the conductivity of the pumice is degraded by moisture in the soil.
-The actual performance of pumice is reflected in the curve labeled "pumice A." This constitutes approximately a 60% reduction in heat loss compared to the uninsulated line using a 6" thick layer of pumice around the line.
-At \$10 per yard for the pumice and using a trench 12" wide, the pumice cost would amount to approximately \$0.37 per foot of pipe.
-A layer of polyethylene sheeting should be placed over the top of the pumice to protect it from vertical percolation of water in the soil.
+In actual installations, however, experience has shown that the conductivity of the pumice is degraded by moisture in the soil.
+The actual performance of pumice is reflected in the curve labeled "pumice A." This constitutes approximately a 60% reduction in heat loss compared to the uninsulated line using a 6-in. thick layer of pumice around the line.
+At \$10 per yard for the pumice and using a trench 12 in. wide, sheeting should be placed over the top of the pumice to protect it from vertical percolation of water in the soil.
 To prevent soil invasion of the pumice (which would raise its conductivity), a filter cloth can be used to line the ditch.

 The black polyethylene pipe insulation available in tubular form at many home improvement stores is not intended for below grade installation.
-Though it is suitable for use at pipe temperatures up to 180°F in many cases, it's performance under buried conditions is not known.
-Under no circumstances should it be installed on steel pipe in direct buried applications.
+Though it is suitable for use in pipe temperatures up to 180°F in many cases, it's performance under buried conditions is not known.
+Under no circumstances should it be installed on steel pipe in directburied applications.
 This type of insulation can trap moisture next to the pipe and greatly increase exterior corrosion.